nautiyaldeepak/demo/README.md

 #### Database Migration
 There is a Sqlite database running on directory `/app/data/`.
 There is no Persistent Volume attached to the pod, the storage is ephemeral.
 So, basically here we need to migrate `/app/data/database.sqlite`.
 In order to successfully migrate our data from current pod to the new pod we're using `postStart` lifeCycle hook on our `php-fpm` deployment.
 The lifecycle hook will execute a migration script which is going to copy `/app/data/database.sqlite` from the old container to the new container.
 This migration script has already been made part of `task 1`.
-So when you deployed task 1 the `migration script` was also deployed with the `php-fpm` deployemnt.
+So when you deployed task 1 the `migration script` was also deployed with the `php-fpm` deployment.

 #### Testing Task 2
 Our kubernetes deployments are already running from Task 1.
 We just need to update our `php-fpm` image.